starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

 ### Streamline creating time entries from calendar events

-- **Objective:** Empower users to seamlessly integrate calendar events into their Harvest timesheet.
+- **Objective:** Empower customers to seamlessly integrate calendar events into their Harvest timesheet.
 - **Solution:** Introduce a feature that connects with Google or Outlook.com calendar accounts, automatically pulling events into the timesheet for easy entry.

 ## Challenges